 - IB: 34 points with 655 at HL.

 The grades used to meet our entry requirements must include:

-- SQA: Higher: Chinese or French at grade B. National 5: French at grade B (if not at Higher) and English at grade C.
+- SQA: Highers: Cantonese, Mandarin or French at B. National 5s: French at B (if not at Higher) and English at C.

-- A Levels: Chinese or French at grade B. GCSEs: French at grade B or 6 (if not at A Level) and English at grade C or 4.
+- A Levels: Chinese or French at B. GCSEs: French at B or 6 (if not at A Level) and English at C or 4.

-- IB: HL: Chinese or French at grade 5.
-SL: French at grade 5 (if not at HL) and English at grade 5.
+- IB: HL: Chinese or French at 5.
+SL: French at 5 (if not at HL) and English at 5.